Rastafin/Rastafin/README.md

 * PHP
 * SQL

-but mainly I'm focused on getting experience in .NET.
+but mainly I'm focused on getting experience in .NET and Java.

 <br>